Language-Agnostic Bias Detection in Language Models with Bias Probing: Results

 \subsection{Pretraining Data Bias}

-We demonstrate the effectiveness of \themethod for detecting and quantifying bias by evaluating its performance on bias present in the pretraining data contrary to prior work.
-This approach allows us to establish a causal relationship between the pretraining data and bias in the model.
-Specifically, we analyze the \textit{context positivity} of different nationalities in the English BERT pretraining data (i.e., English Wikipedia\footnote{We analyze the 20/03/2018 dump of Wikipedia.} and BooksCorpus \cite{bookscorpus}) by extracting all sentences containing a set of nationalities and ethnicities.
+We demonstrate the effectiveness of \themethod for detecting and quantifying bias by evaluating its performance on bias present in the pretraining data, a novel contribution compared to prior work.
+This approach allows us to obtain evidence for a causal relationship between pretraining data and model bias.
+Specifically, we analyze the \textit{context positivity} of different nationalities in the English BERT pretraining data (i.e., English Wikipedia\footnote{We analyze the 20/03/2018 dump of Wikipedia.} and BooksCorpus \cite{bookscorpus}) by extracting all sentences containing a nationality/ethnicity from a set.
 We then measure the context positivity by calculating the average positive sentiment score of sentences for each nationality.
+We use RoBERTa\textsubscript{base} \cite{roberta} finetuned with SST2 \cite{socher-etal-2013-recursive}, for sentiment analysis.
 We eliminate nationality bias in the sentiment analysis model by replacing each nationality with a mask token in the pretraining data.
-We use finetuned RoBERTa\textsubscript{base} \cite{roberta} with SST2 \cite{socher-etal-2013-recursive}, for sentiment analysis.
-We increase the number of nationalities to 30 for a more confident analysis.
+For a more confident analysis, we also increase the number of nationalities from 15 to 30 for this part.

+We present pretraining data bias and relative sentiment scores with our method for all nationalities in Table \ref{table:pretraining_bias}.
+We observe meaningful patterns in the context positivity scores of English BERT's pretraining data.
+The connection with the English language, historical developments, and content production can explain why some countries receive higher context positivity score while others remain on the lower end.

+For instance, American has the highest context positivity, which could be attributed to the fact that English is widely spoken in the country and the majority of the content in the pretraining data is produced by Americans \cite{callahan-etal-2011-cultural-bias}.
+Similarly, nationalities with large numbers of English speakers like Indian and Nigerian (and by extension, Asian and African) as well as Irish also have high context positivity scores, which could be explained by the fact that these countries also produce content in English.
+For example, most active editors of English Wikipedia\footnote{More than 75\% of BERT's pretraining data and over 90\% of sentences containing nationality information are sourced from English Wikipedia.} are from United States of America (21K), followed by United Kingdom (6K) and India (4K).
+Indeed, among the 6 countries with highest context positivity in Table \ref{table:pretraining_bias}, all except one are among the top content producer countries (Philippines 1K; Italy 950; Brazil 880).\footnote{\url{https://stats.wikimedia.org/}}

+On the negative end of context positive score, we observe that groups that have minority status in English speaking countries or those that are associated with conflict and tension have lower context positivity scores.
+Nationalities such as Syrian, Afghan, Israeli, and Iranian are associated with conflict and violence in the past decades.
+Similarly, Vietnamese has one of the lowest context positivity scores most likely reflecting the bulk of content related with the Vietnam War.
+That Japanese and German have lower context positivity scores may seem puzzling at first; yet, this is likely due to the historical context of World War 2 and their portrayal in the pretraining data.